-As a leading organization in the fight against blood cancer and blood disorders, we are highly committed, on the medical and scientific level, to saving as many patients’ lives as possible.
+As a leading organization in the fight against blood cancer and blood disorders, we are deeply committed to saving as many patients' lives as possible through medical and scientific advancement.

-We want to help increase the chances of success during treatment.
-In recognition of the outstanding scientific work and research being undertaken by internationally renowned physicians in the field of stem cell donation and transplantation, DKMS Stiftung Leben Spenden (Foundation for Giving Life) has presented the DKMS Mechtild Harf Science Award annually since 2001.
-Winners of the prestigious award receive €10,000.
-By promoting medical progress in this area, new and better therapies can be found that ensure patients receive the best chance at long-term survival.
+We aim to improve treatment outcomes and increase patients' chances of success.
+In recognition of outstanding scientific research conducted by internationally renowned physicians in the field of stem cell donation and transplantation, DKMS Stiftung Leben Spenden (Foundation for Giving Life) has annually presented the DKMS Mechtild Harf Science Award since 2001.
+Winners of this prestigious award receive €10,000.
+By promoting medical progress in this area, we support the development of new and improved therapies that offer patients the best possible chance of long-term survival.

-The award is named after Mechtild Harf, mother of two children, who lost her battle with leukemia.
-Her husband Peter Harf founded DKMS in 1991 and ever since, for their daughter Katharina Harf, Chairwoman of the DKMS Foundation Board, DKMS and the fight against blood diseases have been her life’s mission.
+The award honors Mechtild Harf, a mother of two who tragically lost her battle with leukemia.
+Her husband, Peter Harf, founded DKMS in 1991.
+Ever since, their daughter Katharina Harf, Chairwoman of the DKMS Foundation Board, has dedicated her life's mission to DKMS and the fight against blood diseases.

 Robert Zeiser is Head of the Department of Tumor Immunology and Immune Regulation, and Head of the Zeiser Laboratory at the Department of Internal Medicine I at Freiburg University Hospital.
 He has contributed groundbreaking insights into the mechanisms of graft-versus-host disease (GvHD) and the graft-versus-leukemia effect.
-His seminal findings in basic research have led to practice-changing new approaches to improve outcomes for transplanted patients.
-These include the use of ruxolitinib for the treatment of GvHD, which is now considered standard clinical practice.
-Also, his studies on the mechanisms of disease relapse after transplantation, in particular signal transduction pathways and tumour cell metabolism, have enabled targeted therapeutic strategies.
-Zeiser and his team were able to prove that the acute immune reaction after a transplant often begins in the intestine, as it loses its barrier function.
+His seminal findings in basic research have led to practice-changing approaches that significantly improve outcomes for transplant patients.
+This includes the use of ruxolitinib for treating GvHD, now considered standard clinical practice.
+His research on mechanisms of disease relapse after transplantation – particularly signal transduction pathways and tumor cell metabolism – has enabled targeted therapeutic strategies.
+Zeiser and his team demonstrated that acute immune reactions after transplantation frequently originate in the intestine, as its barrier function is compromised.

 "It is a great honor to be selected for the DKMS Mechtild Harf Science Award.
 I join the ranks of many other great physicians and scientists who have already received this award.
 I share with the Harf family the sad story of losing a beloved family member far too soon, so it means a lot to me that we can meet in this way and toast to the future of cancer treatment,” says Dr. June. ”I thank DKMS and my many brilliant colleagues, along with all of the patients and their families who have put their trust in our research."